-(In thousands except Fiscal Percent
+(In thousands except percentages) Fiscal Years Percent

-percentages) 2018 2017 Change
+20 19 2018 Change

-Engineering

-and Other Scientific \$ 306,265 \$ 277,603 10.3%
+Engineering and Other Scientific \$ 339,796 \$ 306,265 10.9%

-Percentage of

-total revenues 80.7% 79.8%
+Percentage of total revenues 81.4% 80.7%

-Environmental

-and Health 73,258 70,196 4.4%
+Environmental and Health 77,403 73,258 5.7%

-Percentage of

-total revenues 19.3% 20.2%
+Percentage of total revenues 18.6% 19.3%

-Total revenues \$ 379,523 \$ 347,799 9.1%
+Total revenues \$ 417,199 \$ 379,523 9.9%

 The increase in revenues for our Engineering and Other Scientific segment was due to an increase in billable hours and an increase in billing rates.
-During 2018, billable hours for this segment increased by 5.4% to 992,000 as compared to 941,000 during 2017.
-This segment had strong growth in its human factors, materials & corrosion engineering, thermal sciences, polymer science & materials chemistry and mechanical engineering practices during 2018.
-We continued to see strong demand for our services related to product recalls including assignments from the consumer products and automotive industries.
-Proactive services continued to expand as companies seek our interdisciplinary advice throughout the product life cycle, consistent with the increased importance placed on understanding how users interact with complex technologies.
-Utilization decreased to 75% for 2018 as compared to 77% for 2017.
-The decrease in utilization was partially due to the completion of a large human factors assessment for a client in the consumer products industry during the third quarter of 2018.
-This project represented approximately 4% of our revenues before reimbursements during 2018 as compared to 6% 2017.
-Technical full-time equivalents during increased 8.3% to 640 for 2018 as compared to 591 for 2017 due to our recruiting and retention efforts.
+During 2019, billable hours for this segment increased by 9.3% to 1,084,000 as compared to 992,000 during 2018.
+This segment had strong growth in its biomedical engineering, buildings & structures, construction consulting, human factors, materials & corrosion engineering, thermal sciences, and polymer science & materials chemistry practices.
+We continued to see strong demand from multinational companies for our scientific expertise and advice regarding their products.
+Safety concerns regarding energy storage systems drove increased demand for risk assessments in the consumer products, transportation, utility and medical device industries.
+The increase in billable hours was also due to fiscal 2019 having one additional week of activity than fiscal 2018.
+Utilization decreased to 73% for 2019 as compared to 75% for 2018.
+The decrease in utilization was due to the completion of a large human factors assessment in the third quarter of 2018.
+Technical full-time equivalents increased 9.2% to 699 for 2019 as compared to 640 for 2018 due to our recruiting and retention efforts.

 The increase in revenues from our Environmental and Health segment was due to an increase in billable hours and an increase in billing rates.
-During 2018, billable hours for this segment increased by 1.8% to 282,000 as compared to 277,000 during 2017.
-The increase in billable hours was due to growth in our chemical regulation and food safety practice where we expanded our proactive services.
-Utilization decreased to 68% for 2018 as compared to 69% for 2017.
-The decrease in utilization was partially due to the completion of a large human factors assessment for a client in the consumer products industry during the third quarter of 2018.
-Technical full-time equivalents increased 3.1% to 199 during 2018 as compared to 193 for 2017 due to our recruiting and retention efforts.
+During 2019, billable hours for this segment increased by 3.5% to 292,000 as compared to 282,000 during 2018.
+The increase in billable hours was due to growth in our chemical regulation & food safety practice where we expanded our proactive services.
+The increase in billable hours was also due to fiscal 2019 having one additional week of activity than fiscal 2018.
+Utilization was 68% for both 2019 and 2018.
+Technical full-time equivalents increased 1.5% to 202 during 2019 as compared to 199 for 2018 due to our recruiting and retention efforts.